kjosib/sophie/sophie/Sophie.md

 At the moment, the intended semantics are typical of Hindley-Milner type algebras, with one quirk: the NIL symbol can be a member of any club that will have it.
-I've not yet considered more general co/contravariance: That's for another time.

 ```